mrsimo/magic-commenter/README.md

     $ [sudo] gem install magic-commenter
     $ magic-commenter

-It will iterate through all your .rb files and add utf8 magic comment if the paring fails with a multibyte error.
+It will iterate through all your .rb and .rake files and add utf8 magic comment if the paring fails with a multibyte error.